 The ABO Group of an individual can only be clearly determined if the results of forward & reverse typing match properly.
-Following factors are responsible for discrepancies in ABO Grouping :
+Following factors are responsible for discrepancies in ABO Grouping:

-- 1. Improper identification of specimen.
+- Improper identification of specimen.

-- 2. Improper techniques like,
+- Improper techniques like.

 - Cell to reagent ratio.

 - Failure to identify haemolysis

 - Improper storage of Reagents.

-- 3. Improper centrifuge calibration resulting in over/ under centrifugation.
+- Improper centrifuge calibration resulting in over/ under centrifugation.

 - Patients may fail to express ABO antigens on red cells due to diseases like Leukemia & lymphoma.

-- Acquired B antigen can occur due to Infections; gram negative septicemea, carcinoma colon, Blood Group chimera ie an individual with two population of cells which may occur as a result of either Bone marrow transplantation or Transfusion of group 'O' blood to 'A' or 'B' patient.

 - Rouleaux formation: It occurs in patients with abnormal Albumin/globulin concentration or in cord blood samples due to Whartons Jelly contamination.

-- 7. Acquired antibodies ie
+- Acquired antibodies ie

 - Anti- A1 in A2 persons

 - Anti- H in Bombay phenotype

 - Cold auto antibodies

 - Unexpected allo-antibodies.